adhithyasimha/f1-simulator/README.md

 - **Real-Time Updates:**
   - Live race updates flow to the `race` Kafka topic as the drama unfolds under the Singapore lights.

+### Data Processing Stage

+- **Spark Streaming:**
+  - A PySpark application consumes race data from the `race` Kafka topic in real-time.
+  - The application processes and transforms the data, extracting key metrics like lap times and driver performance.
+  - Processed data is continuously written to a PostgreSQL database, providing a solid foundation for analytics.

+### Analytics Dashboard

+- **Streamlit Visualization:**
+  - A real-time Streamlit dashboard provides an interactive view of the race as it unfolds.
+  - Features include:
+    - Current race status and conditions
+    - Live driver standings with gaps to the leader
+    - Lap-by-lap time comparison between selected drivers
+    - Race progress tracking
+  - The dashboard refreshes automatically to show the latest race data from PostgreSQL.

 ---

 ## Setup & Installation